 For more information about the program or to schedule your first appointment, please call 518-374-3394 ext 144.

-Our economic empowerment program is designed to assist women who are survivors of domestic violence manage their personal finances, identify their interests and skills, and find employment.
+Our economic empowerment program is designed to assist individuals who are survivors of domestic violence manage their personal finances, identify their interests and skills, and find employment.

 Domestic violence presents itself in a multitude of ways, with one of the most invisible being financial abuse.
 Some victims will work 40 hours a week and not see a single paycheck as a result of their partner’s control.
 This program addresses the economic disparities that come with experiences of abuse, and helps clients find access to different avenues of financial health.

 Our Economic Empowerment Counselor supports clients in developing their own stability – whether that means assistance in finding their next meal, applying for childcare, applying for food stamps – or whatever the individual situation may be.